-Results: The Pool conducted a formal competitive solicitation for a claims auditor during fiscal year 2013.
-The Pool is in compliance with this requirement.
+Results: The Pool was not required to conduct a formal competitive solicitation for consultants including brokers, claims auditors and actuaries during fiscal year 2014.
 The Pool does not contract with and did not issue a solicitation for third party administrator services.